noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 ## Introduction

 The HiChord pocket synthesizer by PA has the potential to make a massive impact on the music production and home studio equipment market.
 It has many desirable features such as portability, user friendliness, and a variety of audio processing tools for users to experiment with, all of which aim to attract a broad audience.
-As PA accelerates through the seed stage with help from its Kickstarter, it is bound to face some of its inherent challngse and oppurtunities.
-This report analyzes these in order to determine its feasability in the market and its likleygood of succeeding.
+As PA accelerates through the seed stage with help from its Kickstarter, it is bound to face some of its inherent challenges and opportunities.

 # Analysis of Business Environment